-Van Gogh Museum – Plan at least half a day for this world-class museum showcasing hundreds of paintings, drawings, and letters by the Dutch master himself, Van Gogh Museum.
-It can get hectic here, so make sure to plan in advance so you don’t waste time queuing and consider a skip-the-line ticket.
+Plan at least half a day for this world-class museum showcasing hundreds of paintings, drawings, and letters by the Dutch master himself.
+It can get hectic at the Van Gogh Museum, so make sure to plan in advance, so you don’t waste time queuing and consider a skip-the-line ticket.

-Evening Canal Cruise – Experience Gay Amsterdam at its most picturesque on a romantic canal cruise by night.
-Discern the historic city center as you glide past the Skinny Bridge, Golden Bend, and more then gape at the floodlit merchant houses while learning more about where all the local hotspots are if you want to head out afterward.
+Experience Gay Amsterdam at its most picturesque on a romantic canal cruise by night.
+Discern the historic city center as you glide past the Skinny Bridge, and Golden Bend, and more than gape at the floodlit merchant houses while learning more about where all the local hotspots are if you want to head out afterward.

-Rijksmuseum – Indulge your love of classical art and appreciate over 400 masterpieces by great artists such as Jan Steen, Frans Hals, Vermeer and Rembrandt in one of Amsterdam’s grandest museums See the striking doll’s houses, the wealth of silverware, and over 800 years of Dutch art and history through 8,000 objects in 80 galleries
+Indulge your love of classical art and appreciate over 400 masterpieces by great artists such as Jan Steen, Frans Hals, Vermeer and Rembrandt in one of Amsterdam’s grandest museums.
+See the striking doll’s houses, the wealth of silverware, and over 800 years of Dutch art and history through 8,000 objects in 80 galleries.

-A’DAM Lookout – Wallow in panoramic views of Amsterdam from on high at the newly opened A’DAM Lookout observation deck.
-Get acquainted with the city’s geography, from its iconic port to the layout of the Canal Belt while feeling as free as a bird on the 360º indoor panorama deck – a vertigo-inducing 20 stories off the ground.
+Wallow in panoramic views of Amsterdam from on high at the newly opened A’DAM Lookout observation deck.
+Get acquainted with the city’s geography, from its iconic port to the layout of the Canal Belt, while feeling as free as a bird on the 360º indoor panorama deck – a vertigo-inducing 20 stories off the ground.

-Zaanse Schans Windmills – Venture out of Amsterdam for the day and experience the working windmill village of Zaanse Schans that dates back to the 18th and 19th centuries.
-Stop in at clog makers and to learn more about the traditional wooden shoe and be awed by the graceful houses of the wealthy merchants and windmill owners.
+Venture out of Amsterdam for the day and experience the working windmill village of Zaanse Schans, which dates back to the 18th and 19th centuries.
+Stop in at clog makers to learn more about the traditional wooden shoe and be awed by the graceful houses of wealthy merchants and windmill owners.

-Stedelijk Museum – Stumble upon one of the most talked-about collections of modern art and design in the world at the Stedelijk Museum Amsterdam where over 90,000 artifacts are housed in a spectacular renovated building on Museum Square.
+Stumble upon one of the most talked-about collections of modern art and design in the world at the Stedelijk Museum Amsterdam, where over 90,000 artifacts are housed in a spectacularly renovated building on Museum Square.

-I amsterdam City Card – Get the key to Amsterdam with an official I amsterdam City Card, valid for 24, 48, 72 or 96 hours.
-Visit dozens of museums and attractions for free or at a discount, enjoy unlimited access to Amsterdam’s public transport and choose from many activities.
+Get the key to Amsterdam with an official I Amsterdam City Card, valid for 24, 48, 72, or 96 hours.
+Visit dozens of museums and attractions for free or at a discount, enjoy unlimited access to Amsterdam’s public transport, and choose from many activities.